-Gulden is a development economist with twelve years of experience in economic appraisals (including cost benefit analyses), value for money (VfM) analyses and VfM framework design.
-She has worked for government departments and major development partners including FCDO, the World Bank, European Union and USAID.
-Gulden has extensive experience of working in Bangladesh, Nepal, Nigeria and Ethiopia as a VfM Advisor, on large scale infrastructure and urban development programmes as well private sector development programmes funded by FCDO.
-She was also a VfM Advisor for the £560m Humanitarian portfolio of FCDO South Sudan, assisting the implementing partners with setting up VfM frameworks and conducting VfM assessments.
+Gulden is a development economist with twelve years of experience in economic appraisals (including cost benefit analyses), VfM analyses, and VfM framework design.
+She has worked for government departments and major development partners including FCDO, the World Bank, the European Union and USAID.
+Gulden has extensive experience of working in Bangladesh, Ethiopia, Nepal, and Nigeria as a VfM Advisor, both on large scale infrastructure and urban development programmes and on private sector development programmes funded by FCDO.
+Previously, she was a VfM Advisor for the £560m Humanitarian portfolio of FCDO South Sudan, where she supported implementing partners in setting up VfM frameworks and conducting VfM assessments.

-Ijeoma is a health economist with several years’ experience in applied health econometric analyses and economic evaluation of health care programmes and interventions.
-Ijeoma has also led several capacity building initiatives aimed at strengthening health economics capacity in sub-Saharan Africa including a Gates-funded Teaching Vaccine Economics Everywhere (TVEE) initiative in Southern Africa and was joint coordinator of the MPH Health Economics programme and coordinator of all Economic Evaluation modules at the Wits School of Public Health from 2018-2021.
+Ijeoma is a health economist with several years of’ experience in applied health econometric analyses and economic evaluation of health care programmes and interventions.
+Ijeoma has also led several capacity building initiatives aimed at strengthening health economics capacity in sub-Saharan Africa, including theGates-funded Teaching Vaccine Economics Everywhere (TVEE) initiative in Southern Africa.
+Between 2018 and 2021, Ijeoma was the joint coordinator of the MPH Health Economics programme and coordinator of all Economic Evaluation modules at the Wits School of Public Health, South Africa.

-She has her first degree in Medicine and Surgery from Obafemi Awolowo University, Nigeria and a MPH in Health Policy and Management from the University of Ibadan, Nigeria.
+Adetola holds an undergraduate degree in Medicine and Surgery from Obafemi Awolowo University, Nigeria and a MPH in Health Policy and Management from the University of Ibadan, Nigeria.

-Temitope has six years’ experience working in the Nigerian health sector including three years in public health practice including health management information system (HMIS), monitoring and evaluation.
-He has provided technical support to State governments in Nigeria in the areas of health planning, monitoring and evaluation.
-He was part of the Partnership for Transforming Health Systems team, an eight-year health systems strengthening program in Nigeria.
+Temitope has six years of experience working in the Nigerian health sector, of which three were spent in public health practice including in health management information systems(HMIS) and monitoring and evaluation.
+He has provided technical support to state governments in Nigeria in the areas of health planning, monitoring and evaluation.
+Previously, ee was part of the Partnership for Transforming Health Systems team, an eight-year health systems strengthening programme in Nigeria.